Yes, we all know what the saying is supposed to be. For every door closed, there’s that open window, right?

 Christ’s response?
 “Duh, who do you think I am?”

 Okay, that’s a bit of a paraphrase.
 His real words, “Why do you question in your hearts?
 Which is easier to say, ‘Your sins are forgiven?’
-Or ‘take up your bed and walk?’
-But so you may know that the Son of Man (that’s Him) has authority on earth to forgive sins,” He said to the paralyzed man, “rise, pick up your bed, and go home.”
+Or ‘rise and walk’?
+But that you may know that the Son of Man (that’s Jesus) has authority on earth to forgive sins,” He said to the paralyzed man, “rise, pick up your bed, and go home” (Luke 5:22-25, ESV).

-And the paralyzed man did it—of course!!
-Then when the crowds saw it, they were filled with awe, and—they glorified God.
+And the paralyzed man picked up his bed and went home—of course!!
+Then, when the crowds saw it, they were filled with awe, and—they glorified God.

 So, what about our circumstances?
 Things we want?
 Opportunities that keep blocking our way?
 Just maybe, God has a plan.
 A reason.
 That has nothing to do with entryways and exits.
 And may even have nothing to do with us.